-The mission of the CEAR is to conduct and promote economic research on the measurement and management of risks faced by individual, institutions and societies.
+The mission of CEAR is to conduct and promote economic research on the measurement and management of risks faced by individuals, institutions and societies.

 The vision of CEAR is that it will establish “risk” as a new academic discipline and become the world’s intellectual leader in the conduct and dissemination of this scholarship.
 This vision will be realized when it has achieved the following goals:

 - Conduct research that informs scholarly and policy debate on the most important and compelling economic and social questions related to risk.

 - Be recognized as the leading collaborative research center that enables scholars from around the world to meaningfully interact to address these important topics.

 - Foster a critical mass of academics/researchers from multiple disciplines including economics, accounting, finance, law and mathematics who identify themselves as risk scholars.

 - Propagate the next generation of risk scholars.

 - Become a leading resource for policymakers and business professionals seeking to address challenging risk problems.